mslooten/marcoslooten.com/blog/how-to-use-recursion-in-javascript/how-to-use-recursion-in-javascript.md

 So we call one function ourselves, and that one function can call itself again from within, if it's needed.
 The child will pass back the value to the parent, who will pass it back to where it was called.
 This goes as deep as it needs to go.
 If the child does not have the right number, it could do another function call.
 If that one doesn't have the right number, it could also do another function call.
 This can go on until we meet our condition (divisible by 11), then we return a value which gets passed back.

 - Warning: You could easily create an infinite loop here if you don't have any conditions.
-If we didn't have the if statement, we would keep going until we run our of resources and crash our browser.
+If we didn't have the if statement, we would keep going until we run out of resources and crash our browser.

 If this seems confusing I don't blame you.
 You don't often see recursive code and it takes some mental gymnastics to grasp it.
 If it's not clear, I've got another example.
 Otherwise, feel free to skip to the end!